linsamtw/kaggle_Grupo_Bimbo_Inventory_Demand/README.md

 # kaggle_Grupo_Bimbo_Inventory_Demand

-( this is R code )
+( R code )

+( warning , If the computer memory ram is less than 32gb , then it can’t run the data. )

-This code Score is kaggle NO.156, i will do better
+The rank is kaggle NO.156, i will do better

 https://www.kaggle.com/c/grupo-bimbo-inventory-demand/data